DistributedCollective/Sovryn-smart-contracts/contracts/governance/Staking/modules/Readme.md

 ## TODOs
+[X] Update IStakingModules interface
-[ ] Create a deployment boilerplate for modules - use deploy plugin for deployment and for testing [ ] Update IStakingModules interface
-[ ] Verify ApprovalReceiver - functionality & tests
+[ ] Create a deployment boilerplate for modules - use deploy plugin for deployment and for testing [ ] Verify ApprovalReceiver - functionality & tests
 [ ] Docs:
     - when extending Storage, DO NOT create public storage variables but add getters to StakingStorageModule
     - now access to ALL storage variables
+    - a showcase explanation - how to reuse
 [ ]